 Why the UFI matters

-If the products you buy contain harmful chemicals, you need to know about the UFI code.
+Why do you need to know about the UFI code?

 If you, or one of your family members, would accidentally get exposed to a product containing harmful chemicals, in most cases, your first point of contact is either a poison centre or the emergency health services.

-So, the idea of the UFI code is simple.
-As the UFI is linked to information about the product, its uses, ingredients and toxicity, having the code at hand makes it easier and faster for the poison centre operator to advise you or your physician on correct treatment if any, or a need to visit a hospital.
+The idea of the UFI code is simple.
+It is a 16-character unique formula identifier that links information about the product, its uses, ingredients and toxicity.
+Having the code at hand makes it easier and faster for poison centre operators to advise you or your physician on correct treatment, if any.

 Which products have a UFI code?